gertvv/gemtc/README.md

     full analysis capabilities (EXPERIMENTAL).

   * A Java library  that can also run the MTC models using the YADAS pure Java MCMC package.
-This option is used by ADDIS (http://drugis.org/addis) to perform network meta-analysis.
+This option is used by [ADDIS][2] to perform network meta-analysis.

 Several example XML files are provided with the GeMTC distribution to demonstrate the capabilities of the library.
 All examples were taken